MaksTheUAstronomer/E-iSpec/README.md

 ###########################################################################

 ___ROOT FOLDER STRUCTURE___
-***iSpec has two versions: GUI and Python.
-They will be addressed as GUISpec and PySpec, respectively.***
+iSpec has two versions: GUI and Python.
+They will be addressed below as GUISpec and PySpec, respectively.
-Root folder:

     a) images/                         = iSpec logos (PNG and GIF),
     b) input/                          = iSpec input files: solar abundances, model atmospheres, model atmosphere grid and minigrid (SPECTRUM, MARCS, GES), Yonsei-Yale isochrones, list of isotopes, line lists, and template spectra,